What is GDS? – A Simple Guide

 The Global Distribution System (GDS) is one of the primary booking channels used by many travel agencies worldwide.
 The travel business has grown significantly as a result of it.
+It is essential to know how to become a GDS travel agent and learn the tech to further your business.

 If you are just getting started in the travel industry, you probably have questions about what a GDS is and why creating a travel agent website is crucial.